Natural Flea Prevention - Save 20% off All of our Natural Flea and Tick Products in the month of May!

 Oh no, it’s FLEA SEASON!!! (again!)
-Actually, fleas are active whenever there isn’t a frost.
+ActuNaally, fleas are active whenever there isn’t a frost.
 This means that they could be on your pet and in your yard, well into the autumn months, and come out fairly early in the Spring too.
 They could also be brought indoors.
 Flea infestations can happen year-round, but spring and fall are commonly the most intense periods.
 Temperature swings along with humidity make ideal conditions for flea uprisings.
 It will take consistent temperatures really below 50 degrees to put an end (at least for a while) the risks of fleas and ticks.

 Flea Facts: